 • Use /mcp to authenticate with remote servers that require OAuth 2.0 authentication

-Understanding MCP server scopes
+MCP installation scopes

 MCP servers can be configured at three different scope levels, each serving distinct purposes for managing server accessibility and sharing.
 Understanding these scopes helps you determine the best way to configure servers for your specific needs.